|Welcome / Gallery / Shop / About Cyndee / About Gourds / Art Process / Resources|

 Dried gourds are covered with a epidermis layer, which is first removed by soaking and scrubbing.
 The hard, wood like exterior is then sanded to create a smooth surface.
 The interior is cleaned, by first cutting the gourd open, removing the dried pulp and seeds, and then by scraping and sanding the interior surface.
 The bottom of the gourd may be sanded flat, to insure stability.
 If necessary, gourd figures or sculptural items are weighted with sand.

 Gourd artists often talk about how the gourd tells us what it wants to be.
 True gourds come in dozens of shapes such as birds, snakes, apples, the human figure, bottles, pots and more.
 Cross pollintated gourds create an unending array of unusual shapes and sizes.
 Gourds that grow hanging from an arbor, grow straight.
-Gourds grown sprawling on the ground (unless set upright) can twist.
+Gourds grown sprawling on the ground (unless set upright) can twist or develop a flat side.
 They are often endowed with a beautiful burl-like mottling.
 A successful gourd art piece incorporates these natural features into the design.

-After a design is lightly sketched onto the gourd, the gourd is then wood burned and carved using both hand and power woodworking tools.
+After a design is lightly sketched onto the gourd, the gourd can then be wood burned and carved using both hand and power woodworking tools.